top of page

 Prenatal Pilates

-Prenatal Pilates is specifically designed to accommodate the needs of the expectant mother.
-Doing Pilates can safely boost your physical and mental health.
-Because Pilates focuses on increasing stability, in addition to strengthening the entire body, it can help relieve joint pain—and prevent it from even occurring in the first place.
+Prenatal Pilates is specifically designed to accommodate the needs of the expectant mother, with a special emphasis on pelvic floor.
 Thanks to the focus on better posture, alignment and body awareness, Pilates is known for helping to relieve back and hip pain and sciatica while helping to alleviate symptoms of pubic synthesis, a common pregnancy condition.

-The deep breathing, as well as the mind-body connection, emphasized in Pilates sessions and classes helps to prepare mothers for labor and childbirth, and helps to better cope with the emotional ups and downs many women experience during pregnancy.
+The deep breathing, as well as the mind-body connection, helps to prepare mothers for labor and childbirth, and helps to better cope with the emotional ups and downs many women experience during pregnancy.

 Pilates will support you through the three trimesters of pregnancy and support your body through all the changes it undergoes.